 The minutes are drafted by the minute secretary and approved by the chair, before being circulated to UEB members as unconfirmed minutes.
-The next business meeting of UEB will receive the minutes and have an opportunity to agree or amend them, before they are shared on these web pages.
+UEB will receive the minutes at a subsequent business meeting and have the opportunity to agree and amend them before they are shared on these pages.

 Papers should then be emailed to email@example.com as soon as possible and no later than 12 noon on the Wednesday preceding the meeting date.

 - Clearly detail the name of the UEB sponsor and author/s at the beginning of the paper

 - Have a very clear but brief statement at the beginning of paper under the heading action for UEB stating what UEB is being asked to do, for example discuss/debate/decide/recommend to the President and Vice-Chancellor